Most Dangerous Profession?

 HOW can an injured healthcare employee receive compensation?

 In South Carolina, workers’ compensation covers medical care and lost wages for a work-related injury, including an injury which occurs in a healthcare setting.
 Regardless of who was at fault for the injury, workers’ compensation pays 100% of injured workers’ medical bills, as well as two-thirds of their normal wages during the time when injuries keep them out of work.

-But this doesn’t always ensure smooth sailing for a nurse or nursing assistant who suffers an on-the-job injury.
 Their employer, and its workers’ comp insurance carrier, may challenge a workers’ comp claim, trying to reduce benefits or rushing them back into service before the injury is completely healed.
 Sometimes a medical specialist or particular therapy is recommended for optimal treatment, but the insurer refuses to authorize it.
 You may sue your employer for denying you necessary and appropriate care, as well as for retaliating against you for filing such a claim.